Bachelor of Science

 Sport Science, Exercise and Health (double major)

-You can complete the Bachelor of Science double major in Sport Science, Exercise and Health.
-This course provides a sound basis in sport and exercise science theory combined with practical, technical and communication skills.
+This double major provides a sound basis in sport and exercise science theory combined with practical, technical and communication skills.

 Zoology focuses on the diversity of animals and how they survive, thrive and persist.

 UWA's excellent facilities enable students to achieve high-quality research.
 These facilities include:

 The Barry J Marshall science library incorporates the latest technology to promote student learning and world-class scientific research.
 There are soundproof study rooms with electronic white boards, specialist multimedia suites and an Access Grid classroom that allows classes to be shared in remote areas and overseas over high speed networks.

 CELLCentral, within the School of Anatomy and Human Biology, offers an Australian-first combination of state-of-the-art histology, biological preparation, imaging and analysis equipment and services for both research and student use.

 Centre for Microscopy, Characterisation and Analysis

 Through the Centre for Microscopy, Characterisation and Analysis, UWA enables research excellence by providing world-class microscopy and microanalysis facilities, including our unique pair of ion probes, the IMS 1280 and NanoSIMS 50, which offer world-exclusive analytical capabilities to Australian and international researchers.

 SymbioticA is the first research laboratory of its kind, enabling artists and researchers to engage in wet biology practices in a biological science department.